-

 For £149.00 + VAT, we can exchange and complete for you in under 5 working days.

 For £199 + VAT, we can exchange and complete your transaction on the same day (simultaneous).
+Please let your conveyancer know what you would prefer.

 Avoiding Hidden Charges